cbaddeley/Synesthesia/README.md

 ## pip Installation ##
 _Note: The pip package may not be as current as the code on Github._

-To install Synesthesia, enter an Ubuntu based terminal inside of WSL and run the command `pip install synesthesia-uf` or `pip3 install synesthesia-uf` depending on your python instillation.
+To install Synesthesia, enter an Ubuntu based terminal and run the command `pip install synesthesia-uf` or `pip3 install synesthesia-uf` depending on your python instillation.

 ## Dependencies ##
 _Note: All dependencies are included in the "install_requires" part of the setup.py file and should be installed when you run the application._